SkillsUnion-SE-Zero/py_flask_mar_apr_2023/office_hours/week5/starter_group_project/README.md

 2. In the "add_athlete.html", there are some pieces missing in your form.
 Fill in the missing pieces.
 3. In your models folder, you should see a file called "athlete.py".
 Add the schema name as needed.
 4. Write a class method that will allow you to add an athlete to your database.
 Make sure you have the query correct!
 Do you need to pass in a 'data' parameter?
 5. In your "athletes.py" controller, add some code that will take your form and call on the class method to add the athlete to the database.
-Don't forget to redirect!
+Don't forget to redirect to the route that shows all athletes!
+Make sure you import your model (file)!
-6. Go to MySQL Workbench and double-check to make sure your athlete was added to the database.
+6. Go ahead and add an athlete through your form to test this out.
+Now go to MySQL Workbench and double-check to make sure your athlete was added to the database.
 If not, it's time to do some debugging!

 ## Grabbing all athletes from the database
 Let's create a new class method that will grab all the athletes from your database.

 1. Write the query that will grab all the athletes.
-Make sure you store your rows of data you get back as a list of dictionaries into a new variables (you'll usually see this as "results", but you can use another name if you wish).
+Make sure you store your rows of data you get back as a list of dictionaries into a new variable (you'll usually see this as "results", but you can use another name if you wish).
 2. Create a new list that will hold a bunch of Athlete objects.
 3. Write a loop that will go through each dictionary:
     - In your loop, create a new Athlete object - how would you do that?